 - Not be registered as either a degree-seeking or nondegree student at CU Boulder

 Auditors are not considered students and do not receive the same privileges as enrolled or nondegree students.
 Registered auditors receive class instruction, access to the online learning management system, and library privileges only.
 Acceptance to the University of Colorado Boulder as a community auditor does not guarantee eligibility for regular degree or nondegree status.
 To enroll in CU Boulder courses for credit as a nondegree student, please visit the ACCESS program page.

 Admitted students, either enrolled or suspended, may not attend courses as a Community Auditor.
 If an admitted degree student is interested in participating in a class without receiving credit, the student must enroll in the course for no credit.
 Courses taken for no credit are assessed the same tuition rate as courses taken for credit.

 The following classes are not available to auditors:

-- Participatory courses (voice, choral, dance, painting, ceramics, computer, theater, photography, musical instrument, etc.)
+- Participatory courses (voice, choral, dance, painting, ceramics, computer, theater, photography, musical instrument, studio film etc.)

 - Cinema Studies studio courses and CINE/FILM 2000 – Foundations 1

 - Summer 2021: All in-person courses (includes hybrid remote/in-person formatted courses)